 Other doors control which vents the air flows through, directing air to the defroster, floor, or dashboard vents depending on what settings you choose.

-We don’t make car heater repair kits, but it’s still helpful to know what can cause a heater to go bad, and what you can do to fix it.
+We don’t make car heater repair kits, but it’s still helpful to know what can cause a heater to stop working, and what you can do to fix it.

-- No heat, but hot engine and low coolant.
 A heater can’t warm up if it doesn’t get any coolant from the engine.
-So if the coolant level gets too low, the heater will stay cold, while the engine itself will start to overheat.
-And that’s bad.
-So, you’ll want to stop, shut the engine off, and check the coolant level (which we talk about here).
+If the coolant level gets too low, the heater will stay cold, while the engine itself will start to overheat, and that’s bad.
+You’ll want to stop, shut the engine off, and check the coolant level.
 If it’s low, you’ll need to add coolant, and then find and fix the leak.
 (Check the passenger-side floorboard; if it’s damp, the leak is probably inside the heater core itself.)

-- No heat, but hot engine and full coolant.
-If your heater is cold, your engine is overheating, but the coolant level is normal, it suggests that the coolant is not circulating through the system.
+If your heater is cold and your engine is overheating, but the coolant level is normal, it suggests the coolant is not circulating through the system.
 That could mean you have a bad water pump, since it is responsible for circulating the coolant.
 Or it could be that the thermostat, which is a valve that regulates the flow of coolant through the engine, is stuck in the closed position.
 Either part would need to be replaced.

 If the engine runs unusually cold and doesn’t warm up as you drive it, you probably have a thermostat stuck in the open position.
 Replacing the thermostat would fix the problem.